jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) it is not made or brought into existence for the purpose of committing or furthering the commission of some illegal or wrongful act.
 (2) Where the information or document consists wholly or partly of, or relates wholly or partly to, the receipts, payments, income, expenditure, or financial transactions of a specified person (whether a legal practitioner, the practitioner's client, or any other person), it shall not be privileged from disclosure if it is contained in, or comprises the whole or part of, any book, account, statement, or other record prepared or kept by the legal practitioner in connection with a trust account of the legal practitioner within the meaning of section 6 of the Lawyers and Conveyancers Act 2006.
 (3) Where the information or document consists wholly or partly of, or relates wholly or partly to investment receipts (being receipts arising or accruing on or after 1 April 1975 from any money lodged at any time with a legal practitioner for investment) of any person or persons (whether the legal practitioner, the practitioner's client or clients, or any other person or persons), it shall not be privileged from disclosure if it is contained in, or comprises the whole or part of, any book, account, statement, or other record prepared or kept by the legal practitioner in connection with a trust account of the legal practitioner within the meaning of section 6 of the Lawyers and Conveyancers Act 2006.
-(4) Except as provided in subsection (1), no information or document shall for the purposes of sections 16 to 19, 143(1)﻿(b), 143A(1)﻿(b), 143B(1)﻿(b), and 143F be privileged from disclosure on the ground that it is a communication passing between one legal practitioner and another legal practitioner or between a legal practitioner and the practitioner's client.
+(4) Except as provided in subsection (1), no information or document shall for the purposes of sections 16 to 17E, 17H, and 17I, 143(1)﻿(b), 143A(1)﻿(b), 143B(1)﻿(b), and 143F be privileged from disclosure on the ground that it is a communication passing between one legal practitioner and another legal practitioner or between a legal practitioner and the practitioner's client.
 (5) Where any person refuses to disclose any information or document on the ground that it is privileged under this section, the Commissioner or that person may apply to a District Court Judge for an order determining whether or not the claim of privilege is valid; and, for the purposes of determining any such application, the District Court Judge may require the information or document to be produced to the District Court Judge.
-An application under this subsection may be made in the course of an inquiry under section 18 to the District Court Judge who is holding the inquiry.
+An application under this subsection may be made in the course of an inquiry under section 17J to the District Court Judge who is holding the inquiry.
 (6) Subject to subsection (3), this section shall apply to information and documents made or brought into existence whether before or after the commencement of this Act.
 (7) In this section, legal practitioner means a barrister or solicitor of the High Court, and references to a legal practitioner include a firm or an incorporated law firm (within the meaning of the Lawyers and Conveyancers Act 2006) in which he or she is, or is held out to be, a partner, director, or shareholder.

 ### 20B No requirement to disclose tax advice document
-(1) Despite anything in the Search and Surveillance Act 2012, a person (called in this section and sections 20C to 20G an information holder) who is required under 1 or more of sections 16 to 19 or under a discovery obligation to disclose information in relation to the information holder or another person is not required to disclose a document that is a tax advice document for the person to whom the information relates.
+(1) Despite anything in the Search and Surveillance Act 2012, a person (called in this section and sections 20C to 20G an information holder) who is required under 1 or more of sections 16 to 17E, 17H, and 17I or under a discovery obligation to disclose information in relation to the information holder or another person is not required to disclose a document that is a tax advice document for the person to whom the information relates.
 (2) A document is eligible to be a tax advice document for a person if the document— (a) is confidential; and
   (b) is created by—